tulane-cmps6610/problemset-02-template/problemset-02.md

       each subproblem, and then combining the solutions in $O(n^2)$ time.

     What is the work and span of these algorithms?
+For the span, just assume that it is the same as the work to combine solutions.
     Which algorithm would you choose?
 Why?

-*4. In class we discussed two algoriths for integer multiplication.
+*5. In class we discussed two algoriths for integer multiplication.
 The first algorithm was simply a recapitulation of the "grade school" algorithm for integer multiplication, while the second was the Karatsaba-Ofman algorithm.
 For this problem, you will use the stub